alankinane/singledc/README.md

 <p>This template deploys an Azure VM and promotes it as a domain controller in a new domain forest.  <u>This template is not suitable if you want to add a new domain controller to an existing domain</u>.</p>

 <h1>Solution Overview</h1>
 <p>The goal of this template is to provide a relatively simple virtual machine deployment that is cloud-based, offering flexibility and removing the need to run on-premises servers, while maintaining a familiar working environment for end users.
 You’ll get a virtual machine to act as a domain controller.
 The virtual machine will be promoted to a domain controller and set up as a DNS server.
 The virtual network will be configured to use the domain controller as the DNS server.
-The virtual machine will also be backed up as part of the deployment.</p>
+The virtual machine will also be optionally backed up as part of the deployment.</p>

 <img src="https://github.com/alankinane/singledc/blob/master/SingleDC.jpg"/>